eraslmn/VehicleTo/README.md

 The VehicleTo project is organized into four main web APIs:

 1. Reservations API -
-This API handles all operations related to vehicle reservations, including functionalities to create, update, delete, and retrieve reservations.
+This API handles all operations related to vehicle reservations.
 It ensures that all reservation data is accurately managed and stored.

 2. Customers API -
-The Customers API manages customer-related data and operations, providing endpoints for creating, updating, deleting, and retrieving customer information.
+The Customers API manages customer-related data and operations.
 It is crucial for maintaining customer records and ensuring seamless customer interactions.

 3. Vehicle API -
 The Vehicle API focuses on managing vehicle data, with endpoints for adding, updating, deleting, and retrieving vehicle details.
 This API is essential for maintaining an up-to-date inventory of vehicles.